Medal of Honor: Historic versions

 The Medal of Honor has evolved in appearance over time.
-The upside-down star design of the Naval version's pendant adopted in early 1862 has not changed since its inception.
+The inverted pentagram design of the Naval version's pendant adopted in early 1862 has not changed since its inception.
 The Army's 1862 version followed and was identical to the Naval version except an eagle perched atop cannons was used instead of an anchor to connect the pendant to the suspension ribbon.
 The medals featured a female allegory of the Union, with a shield in her right hand that she used to fend off a crouching attacker and serpents.
 In her left hand, she held a fasces.
 There are 34 stars surrounding the scene, representing the number of states in the union at the time.
 In 1896, the Army version changed the ribbon's design and colors due to misuse and imitation by nonmilitary organizations.
 In 1904, the Army "Gillespie" version introduced a smaller redesigned star and the ribbon was changed to the light blue pattern with white stars seen today.
 The 1904 Army version also introduced a bar with the word "Valor" above the star.
 In 1913, the Naval version adopted the same ribbon pattern.